mohan72/immy/README.md

 # Compile and install

-use the 'Makefile' to compile and install:
+Requires a C++ compiler like gcc or clang.
+Use the 'Makefile' to compile and install:

-'make' compiles the source
+'make' to compiles the source

-'sudo make install' should install it in compatible UNIX-based systems
+'sudo make install' to install it in compatible UNIX-based systems

+'make fclean' to completely remove the compiled objects and executable

 # History